-Chinese philosopher and general Sun Tzu wrote 2,000 years ago, “Strategy without tactics is the slowest route to victory.
+Chinese philosopher and general Sun Tzu wrote 2,000 years ago, “Strategy without tactics is the slowest rout to victory.
 Tactics without strategy is the noise before defeat.”

 Ira Gostin is a member of the board for the Public Relations Society of America, Sierra Nevada Chapter.
 He founded 120 West in 2016 with an exclusive approach to investor relations, marketing and corporate communications.
 Contact Ira on LinkedIn or at www.120west.biz.